 Risk Committee: assists the Board in fulfilling the corporate governance and oversight responsibilities in relation to risk management framework and material risk exposures.
 In particular, the Committee will oversee, on behalf of the Board, the management and control of risk with particular attention to conduct, reputation, operational and regulatory risk.
 The Committee will also advise the Board on the adequacy of the Risk Management Frameworks and implementation thereof.
-The Committee meets at least four times each year and met four times in year ending June 2023.
+The Committee meets at least four times each year and met four times in year ending June 2024.

 Audit Committee: provides assistance to the CISIL Board in fulfilling corporate governance responsibilities of its Board and will have responsibility for the oversight of and advice in relation to CISIL's financial reporting, internal control structures, regulatory compliance monitoring, the internal audit function, regulatory client asset management framework and the adequacy of the external audit.
+The Committee meets at least four times each year and met four times in year ending June 2024.